Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index.md

 <br>

 ### 2.4. pcmStreamCapabilities
-The definition of “pcmStreamCapabilities” and a setting example of TOYOTA are described below.
+The definition of "pcmStreamCapabilities" and a setting example of TOYOTA are described below.

 | No | NAME       | TYPE     | MANDATORY | ADDITIONAL |TOYOTA Setting|DESCRIPTION|
 |:-: | :-:        | :-:      | :-:       | :-:        |--------------|-----------|